UniversalRobots/Universal_Robots_ROS2_GZ_Simulation/ur_simulation_gz/doc/usage.rst

 tf_prefix
 ^^^^^^^^^

-Also here, like in the driver package, it is possible to specify tf_prefix using the ``tf_prefix`` launch argument, but for this package this is not the only step required.
-Since controllers loading is handled differently, it is necessary to define a custom controllers file with the desired tf_prefix.
+Also here, like in the driver package, it is possible to specify a tf_prefix using the ``tf_prefix`` launch argument, but for this package this is not the only step required.
+Since controller loading is handled differently, it is necessary to define a custom controllers file with the desired tf_prefix.
 Assuming ``tf_prefix:="alice_"``, an example of such file could be:

 .. literalinclude:: resources/ur_controllers_test.yaml
+   :language: yaml
    :emphasize-lines: 52-57, 80-85, 107-112, 118-123

 To load the newly defined file, it is possible to specify its absolute path with the ``controllers_file`` argument.
 Together with it the desired prefix should be also be specified as argument, like in the following example: